 Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
-It is the responsibility of the Governing Board/Management Committee to apply for the certificate for any of their governors/members who do not already have one.
-Governance is not a regulated activity, and so governors/Management Committee members do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.
+It is the responsibility of the Governing Board to apply for the certificate for any of their governors who do not already have one.
+Governance is not a regulated activity, and so governors do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.